There’s No Place Like Home!

 - If you are completing an overseas posting and returning to the same company it is advisable to commence contact with your future Manager or the Human Resources team, at least six months prior to returning.
 Get clarity about their plans for you.
 Let them know what you have achieved during your posting, your strengths and the new insights and knowledge you have gained while overseas.
 You may need to accept that a change is necessary, if this is the case, it’s better to identify it before you get back.

 - If you need employment back home start checking out the opportunities nice and early.
 Take the time to contact prospective employers direct, and alert them of your experience, skills, and intentions.
 You could save them a substantial agency fee.
 Use networks like LinkedIn to research the market and build relationships.

 - When you are planning your moving needs, it pays to start early by contacting us for an obligation free consultation and quote.
 Remember, it may take several months for your ‘end to end’ relocation so be organised well before your proposed departure date.
-Factor in an extra week or two for the potential of covid-19 related disruptions.

 We hope this information has been useful and look forward to providing you with an obligation free quotation when you make the decision to move home.
 Be assured that our people are experts in their field and passionate about what we do.